 The Grape 2 software defined receiver (SDR) is a key component of the HamSCI Personal Space Weather Station (PSWS).
 The Grape 2 was designed with specific purposes in mind: Receiving, analyzing and recording of signals from frequency standard stations such as WWV/H and CHU.
 The PSWS project involves monitoring changes in the Earth's ionosphere through measurements of Doppler frequency shifts on a 24/7 basis.

-Ham radio operators and shortwave enthusiasts are encouraged to host Grape 2 SDRs at their stations from now until well after the North American total solar eclipse in April of 2023.
+Ham radio operators and shortwave enthusiasts are encouraged to host Grape 2 SDRs at their stations from their time of release until well after the North American total solar eclipse in April of 2024.
 Hosting involves providing reliable power, space for an antenna and an Internet connection.
 Other factors come into play, such as the need for visibility to the constellation of GPS satellites.
 A Host Interest Survey is now being conducted.

 A complete description of the PSWS, including an explanation of the science questions driving the need for the Grape 2 (and its little brother, the Grape 1) is available here.

 The following is preliminary information.
 The Grape 2 hardware is in the prototype/testing phase and the software is under development.
 Features and specifications are subject to change.
-Anticipated release: Q4, 2023
+Anticipated release: Q1, 2024

 Anatomy of the Grape 2 PSWS